 Is Sapa Worth Visiting In 2019?

 Less than 20 years ago, Sapa was as off the beaten path as you might want to go in Vietnam, but is now considered by many to be ‘too touristy.’
-We discuss why Sapa is still worth visiting in 2019.
+It’s 2020 now, and we revisit and discuss why Sapa is still worth traveling to.

 Issues facing Sapa today

 When the ethnic minority communities began to understand the power of tourism in Sapa, they learnt quickly to take advantage of it.
-They took to English with a ferocity not seen elsewhere in Vietnam, and remodeled their simple wooden stilt homes to accommodate travelers for overnight stays.
-Today, almost every man, woman and child speaks fluent English (often with strong accents caught from tourists) and every home has a few extra roll mats and blankets in case a trekker stops by.
+They took to English with a ferocity not seen elsewhere in Vietnam and remodeled their simple wooden stilt homes to accommodate travelers for overnight stays.
+Today, almost every man, woman, and child speak fluent English (often with strong accents caught from tourists) and every home has a few extra roll mats and blankets in case a trekker stops by.
 For some visitors, this swift change from agriculture to tourism in almost every corner of the Sapa valley has taken away from the authenticity of the place.
-For want of a better term, people feel Sapa has become commercialised.
+For want of a better term, people feel Sapa has become commercialized.

 Of course, with all this change and development, there are some who get left behind.
 This is often the case for the most pushy of minority people who come from deep in the valley, in the more remote villages, to sell their handicrafts or attempt to take tourists back to their village.
 They have seen the benefits of tourism and they will go out of their way to try and receive some for themselves.